MicrochipTech/MiWi_Sniffer/README.md

  * ZigBit devices shall serve as a protocol analyzer when used with the Wireshark sniffer firmware.

+**NOTE: Please note that MiWi 5.x frame parsing and decoding is not supported with this MiWi Sniffer**

  <p align="center"><img width="460" height="300" src="./MiWi_Sniffer/Images/Zigbit_USB.jpg"></p>

  <!--- ![Installation Steps](./MiWi_Sniffer/Images/Zigbit_USB.jpg)--->